acityinohio/blockcy-slate/source/index.html.md

 - Classic requests, up to 3 requests/sec and 200 requests/hr
 - WebHooks and WebSockets, up to 200 requests sent to your servers/hr
-- WebHooks and Payments, up to 200 stored on our servers
+- WebHooks, up to 200 stored on our servers
 - Confidence lookups, up to 15 requests/hour

 The hourly rate limits reset on the top of the hour UTC.
 For example, if you're under the free tier, and you have used 200 regular requests by 03:58 UTC, you'll hit a rate limit until it resets at 04:00 UTC.